The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Motor, power, top speed, climbing

-The hub BLDC motor is integrated in the front wheel, and has power of 250 Watts.
+The hub BLDC motor is integrated into the front wheel, and has power of 250 Watts.

 Since the motor is in the front instead of in the rear, the scooter will have more torque, which is great news for climbing – this scooter can officially climb hills of up to 15°.